About Sister Cities

 Once an association has been a friendship city for at least a year and maintains both the staffing and financial requirements, Portland City Council will vote on changing its status from a friendship city relationship to a sister city relationship.

-The Director of International Relations works in the Mayor's office and is the liaison between the sister city and friendship city associations and the City Council.
+The Director of International Relations works in the Office of Government Relations and is the liaison between the sister city and friendship city associations and the City Council.

 Portland is a proud member of Sister Cities International.